Shao Yuanchong

 Shao Yuanchong (邵元沖 (Shào Yuánchōng); 1890 – 14 December 1936) was a founding member of the Xinhai Revolution and a politician of the Republic of China.
 He served as the vice president of the Legislative Yuan and the mayor of Hangzhou and was one of the authors of the National Anthem of the Republic of China.
-He was died from wounds sustained during the Xi'an incident while trying to escape.
+He died from wounds sustained during the Xi'an incident while trying to escape.